hureferdous/SalesDashBoard/README.md

 * In this project all charts are interrelated to each other.
 Any filter applied in any chart will affect the remainder charts.
 So unless you wanted to apply several filters together, it’s better to reset filter after each query.

 ## Data
 The Data are comes from a CSV file- are imported to a non relational database __MongoDB__ and converted into __JSON__ format.
 For this project I create data in MongoDB and save thoes data in salesdashboard.csv file.
+I also save this CSV file in [Here](https://github.com/hureferdous/data.git).
+Anyone can download this salesdashboard.csv file and then import thoes data in MongoDB to run this project.

 ## Structure
 The project is mainly consist of three parts which are data, vendors libraries and CSS files: